Category: Industrial design, DFM, heavy prototyping + CAD revision

-The chamfer-edged surface of the shells is inspired by the sculpted surface of racing bike frame.
-The contrast between angular and organic element gives a well-defined welcoming feeling, looking rugged and durable.
+The chamfer edged surface of the shells are inspired by the sculpted surface of racing bike frame.
+The contrast between angular and organic element give a well-defined welcoming feeling, looking rugged and durable.

 Stack ability Test

-It was my first-time to design a stackable chair.
+It was my first-time to design a chair that can be stackable.
 It was a 1.5-month process that required lots of learning, patience and adjusting subtle things back and forth in both CAD and real life.

 1st try was not successful, the body overlapped when stacking.
 I then sketched and CAD modeled several frames to test the stack ability.

 Based on the test, the cross-section frame works the best.
 But it also has two big problems.
 1. the cross-section frame makes the chair be a stool proportion, which is not stable.

 2. there is a big gap between legs when stacking, also the frame touches another shell.

 For the 3rd try, I tilted the angle of the seating parts based on the data from full scale prototype test.
 Also, I switched from 2D sketch frame to a 3D sketch frame.
 The final result stack much more precisely.